Raj-Lab-UCSF/Tau_Transport/README.md

         - `savenclose`: Binary flag that, if set to 1, will save all figures as 300 DPI .png files in a folder called "OutputFigures" within the `basepath` directory (default = 0)
         - `basepath`: Character array specifying the enclosing folder of the "SampleFiles" directory, where the required dependencies are stored (default = cd)
     - ***Outputs*** (none)
-- `ConvergencePlotter.m`: Produces plots of model convergence with respect to initial conditions for three combinations of `delta` and `epsilon` values.
+- `ConvergencePlotter_RandomInit.m`: Produces plots of model convergence with respect to initial conditions for three combinations of `delta` and `epsilon` values.
 Model outputs used by this function were generated using the `TauTransportPDE_Wrapper_RandomIC.m` wrapper script structure, with different parameter inputs.
+    - ***Inputs***:
+        - `savenclose`: Binary flag that, if set to 1, will save all figures as 300 DPI .png files in a folder called "OutputFigures" within the `basepath` directory (default = 0)
+        - `basepath`: Character array specifying the enclosing folder of the "SampleFiles" directory, where the required dependencies are stored (default = cd)
+    - ***Outputs*** (none)
+- `ConvergencePlotter_SingleSim.m`: Produces plots of model convergence with respect to rate of change in tau distribution over time.
+Fits an exponential to the tail of the distribution to quantify convergence rate.
+Model outputs used by this function were generated using the `TauTransportPDE_Wrapper_Single.m` wrapper script structure, with different parameter inputs.
     - ***Inputs***:
         - `savenclose`: Binary flag that, if set to 1, will save all figures as 300 DPI .png files in a folder called "OutputFigures" within the `basepath` directory (default = 0)
         - `basepath`: Character array specifying the enclosing folder of the "SampleFiles" directory, where the required dependencies are stored (default = cd)